p-adic adelic metrics and Quadratic Chabauty I: -adic Arakelov theory

 for some meromorphic form $\gamma$ on $C$ that is holomorphic on $U'$.
-Since $\log_\L(u)$ satisfies Lemma~\ref{L:iflogexists}, the polar parts of $\gamma$ at points in $U$ are exactly the negative of those of $\sum \omega_i \int \eta_i$ and the same is true at $x\in C\setminus U$ -- except that there is a difference in the logarithmic part, which is determined by the condition (that automatically holds also at $x\in U$),
+Since $\log_\L(s)$ satisfies Lemma~\ref{L:iflogexists}, the polar parts of $\gamma$ at points in $U$ are exactly the negative of those of $\sum \omega_i \int \eta_i$ and the same is true at $x\in C\setminus U$ -- except that there is a difference in the logarithmic part, which is determined by the condition (that automatically holds also at $x\in U$),

-Because $\gamma$ is a meromorphic form and therefore satisfies the Residue Theorem, a necessary condition of the existence of $\gamma$ is that $\sum_{x \in C} \Res_x(\sum \omega_i \int \eta_i) = \sum_{x \in C} \ord_x(s)$, and by Riemann-Roch this is also a sufficient condition.
-It is easy to see, independently of the general theory of log functions, that this condition is indeed satisfied because by assumption and we know that $\sum_{x \in C} \ord_x(s) = \ch_1(\L)$.
+Because $\gamma$ is a meromorphic form and therefore satisfies the Residue Theorem, a necessary condition of the existence of $\gamma$ is that $\sum_{x \in C} \Res_x(\sum \omega_i \int \eta_i) = \sum_{x \in C} \ord_x(s)$, and by Riemann--Roch this is also a sufficient condition.
+It is easy to see, independently of the general theory of log functions, that this condition is indeed satisfied because by assumption and we know that $\sum_{x \in C} \ord_x(s) = \ch_1(\L)$ (see for example, \cite[Corollary~6.10, Proposition~6.11]{Hartshorne}).
 As the conditions above completely determine the polar parts of $\gamma$ at every point, the degree of freedom of $\gamma$ is exactly $\Omega^1(C)$, and therefore determining $\gamma$ with the right polar conditions is equivalent to determining $\log_\L$.